Logo Icon

 LSAT vs CLAT: Difficulty Level

-The CLAT exam is known as the toughest law entrance exam in India.
+The CLAT exam is the most challenging law entrance exam in India.

-According to experts, the LSAT India January section in 2024 had a moderate difficulty level.
-It's a 2 hour and 20 minute exam with 92 questions and the analytical reasoning section was the toughest part, while the reading comprehension section was the easiest, although it was quite long.
+According to experts, the LSAT India January 2024 had moderate difficulty.
+It's a 2-hour and 20-minute exam with 92 questions.
+The analytical reasoning section was the toughest, while the reading comprehension section was the easiest, although it was pretty long.

 So, which exam should you take?

 It depends on your strengths and weaknesses.
-If you're good at a wide range of subjects and you're comfortable with a negative marking system, then CLAT might be a good choice for you.
+If you're good at a wide range of subjects and are comfortable with a negative marking system, then CLAT might be a good choice.

 If you're better at reading comprehension, analytical reasoning, and logical reasoning, then LSAT India might be a better fit.

-No matter which exam you choose, it's important to start preparing early.
+No matter which exam you choose, it's essential to start preparing early.

 Which are the Top Participating Colleges for CLAT and LSAT?

-There are various colleges accepting scores of CLAT and LSAT; however, the below table shows the top colleges accepting the scores.
+Various colleges accept CLAT and LSAT scores; however, the table below shows the top ones.

 Top law colleges accepting CLAT Top law colleges accepting LSAT India